Collatz-problem; approximation 2S to 3N

 (for more values see table in appendix)

 The values f(N) range from 0 to log(2)~0.69314 (exclusive the bounds); a "good" approximation (small relative distance) is f(N) near zero, a "bad" approximation is f(N) near log(2).
-Also "good" approximations improve with increasing N, but we don't have an easy relation of N to that measure of quality of approximation.
-So in plot 2 I show a trend, how it appears in a very large scale view for N=1 to 1038 .
+Also "better" approximations occur sporadically with increasing N, but we don't have an easy relation of N to that measure of quality of approximation.
+So in plot 2 I show a trend, how it appears in a larger scale view for N=1 to 1038 .
+Then we get a much greater overview for N up to 10680 000 , which means, N has 680 000 digits.

 1.3.
 First impression and the idea of a hullcurve (or envelope)